Aiden Leslie: Career

 2011 saw the launch of Leslie's own record label, Ashea Records, which released his next single in July of that year.
 The pop anthem "Trying to Leave Now", charted number 1 on several pop/dance charts across the globe.

 Leslie's next single "Diamond Dreams" was released in August 2012.
-Leslie's release for 2013 was "Nobody Said" issued in November that year.
+Leslie's release for 2013 was "Nobody Said" issued in November of that year.

+In 2015, during an interview with BWW Interviews he mentioned he was going to do New York City Parade and "Live Out Loud", a benefit helping LGBT teens connect with inspirational role models.
+He is vocal about LGBTQ+ issues and often shares his own experiences as a gay man.
+That year, he also released a music video, titled "I Just Go", a song about love, life, and mortality.
+In the same year, during the interview with Advocate, he mentioned his music influences, at a time, were Madonna, Pink, Taylor Clarkson, Sam Smith, and Taylor Swift.

 Awards

 In 2012, Leslie was awarded Odyssey Magazine's Nightlife Best Male Vocalist.
-He was also nominated for the 2012 Odyssey Magazine's Nightlife Award – Best Male Performer as well as a Glam Award for Best Nightlife Performer.
+He was also nominated for the 2012 Odyssey Magazine's Nightlife Award – Best Male Performer as well as the Glam Award for Best Nightlife Performer.